nix-community/flakelight/README.md

 ## Additional modules

+Modules can be used to share common configuration and simplify flakes further.
+For example, a programming language module can atomatically use that language's metadata and common tooling to set flakelight options.

-The following modules are also available:
+The following third-party modules are also available:

 - [flakelight-rust][] for Rust projects
 - [flakelight-zig][] for Zig projects